IanHarvey/bluepy/docs/scanner.rst

     # for each device (dev) in the list of devices
     for dev in devices:
-        # print print the device's MAC address, its address type, and relative signal strength
+        # print print the device's MAC address, its address type,
+        # and Received Signal Strength Indication that shows how strong the signal was when it was received.
         print "Device %s (%s), RSSI=%d dB" % (dev.addr, dev.addrType, dev.rssi)

-        # for each address type XXXX?????
+        # For all available advertising data items, print a description of the data type and value of the data itself
+        # getScanData returns a list of tupples: adtype, desc, value
+        # where AD Type means “advertising data type,” that is encoded by Bluetooth convention: https://www.bluetooth.com/specifications/assigned-numbers/generic-access-profile
+        # desc is a human-readable description of the data type and value is the data itself
         for (adtype, desc, value) in dev.getScanData():
             print "  %s = %s" % (desc, value)